disq/ledcontrol/README.md

 ### TL;DR
 - Button "A" changes encoder mode.
-- Button "B" enables cycling.
+- Button "B" re-enables cycling.
 - Button "C" resets effects.
 You could also reset the Pico to achieve the same effect.
+- Board LED is lit when cycling is stopped.

 ### Explanation